fjoe88/hugo_blog/content/post/2021-09-01-personal-what-i-ve-learned-about-golf-in-the-past-9-months-from-zero-experience/index.en.md

 featured_image: ~
 ---

-Golf is one of the sport that I picked up during the pandemic (like many others as I start to find out), and now deeply addicted to and can only see myself playing as long as I am physically capable.
+Golf is one of the sport that I picked up only during the pandemic (many others did similar as I found out later), and now I'm deeply addicted to and can only see myself playing as long as I am physically capable.

-Here is one of my iron swing at a local driving range taken last weekend, it's of course far from perfect but I would say it came long way from what I was doing merely 9 months ago.
+Here is one of my swings with an 8 iron from last weekend, there are many aspects that need to be worked on of course but I would say it came long way from what I was doing merely 9 months ago.
 <img src="images/IMB_rh6ert.gif" alt="" width="400px"/>

-OK, here is how my swing looks like (on a good day) at the beginning of 2021.
+And here is what my swing looks like (on a good day) at the beginning of 2021.

 <img src="images/IMB_isXZvM.gif" alt="" width="400px"/>